NetterNE/NetterNE/README.md

 - 👋 Hi, I’m @NetterNE
-- 👀 I’m interested in Network and M5stack MCU.
+- 👀 I’m interested in Network(Routing & Switching/Data Center/VPN) and M5stack MCU.
 - 🌱 I’m currently learning Cloud computing and New language.
 - ⚡ Fun fact: Neuro-sama (ネウローサマ) is an independent English-speaking VTuber who streams on Twitch.
                 Her most remarkable feature is that she is not a human streamer herself,